Elergy/notes/articles/en/time-tracking.md

    If I did, I roughly know how much time it took for me to finish (because I tracked it).
    If I didn't have anything like this, I try to guess.

-Then, after I finish the task, I look at my log and my predicting to get more information for the future.
+Then, after I finish the task, I look at my log and my prediction to get more information for the future.
 Next time I have something similar, my estimation will be more accurate.

 <!-- This approach helps to eliminate common problems:
 * 15-minutes task